python/cpython/Doc/install/index.rst

 installing fixed versions of standard modules.)

 Paths can be absolute or relative, in which case they're relative to the directory containing the :file:`.pth` file.
-Any directories added to the search path will be scanned in turn for :file:`.pth` files.
 See the documentation of the :mod:`site` module for more information.

 A slightly less convenient way is to edit the :file:`site.py` file in Python's